-- > Reviewing their progress towards their goals/ targets each term, this will be part of the ILP process. - > Reviewing the impact of interventions through our Provision Map - > Pupil Progress Reviews with the Senior Leadership and Phase Leader - > Monitoring by the SENCO - > Parent consultations - > Holding an annual review (if they have an education, health and care (EHC) plan)
+- > Reviewing their progress towards their goals/ targets each term, this will be part of the ILP process. - > Reviewing the impact of interventions through our Provision Map- Our provision map is currently being developed within the school. - > Pupil Progress Reviews with the Senior Leadership and Phase Leader - Monitoring by the SENCO - Parent consultations - > Holding an annual review (if they have an education, health and care (EHC) plan)